Immigration to Spain: Currently

-In the same way the majority of children born in Spain between 2000 and 2010 are children of immigrants despite not counting as such.
-Considering these data, there are sectors of Spanish society who oppose immigration that affirm the real number of immigrants in Spain is 10–11 million, or about 25% of the total population.

-As for nationalities outside of this category, in order to stay in Spain for more than 3 months, a residence card, residence visa or work permit is required.
+For nationalities outside of this category, in order to stay in Spain for more than 3 months, a residence card, residence visa or work permit is required.

-In all, two distinct groups can be identified: those immigrants (mostly in working age) originating from countries mostly located in Eastern Europe, South America or Africa, with lower GDP per capita than Spain, comprising most of the immigrating population, and those (whom many are retired) immigrants originating from northern European or another western countries with a higher GDP per capita than Spain.
+Two distinct groups can be identified: those immigrants (mostly in working age) originating from countries mostly located in Eastern Europe, South America or Africa, with lower purchasing power than Spain, comprising most of the immigrating population, and those (of whom many are retired) originating from northern European or other western countries with a higher GDP per capita than Spain.

 Immigrants from Europe

-Immigrants from the Europe make up a growing proportion of immigrants in Spain.
+Immigrants from Europe make up a growing proportion of immigrants in Spain.
 The main countries of origin are Romania, the United Kingdom, Germany, Italy, and Bulgaria.

 The British authorities estimate that the real population of British citizens living in Spain is much bigger than Spanish official figures suggest, establishing them at about 1,000,000, about 800,000 being permanent residents.
 Of these, according to the BBC and contrary to popular belief, only about 21.5% are over the age of 65.

-In fact, according to the Financial Times, Spain is the most favoured destination for West Europeans considering to move from their own country and seek jobs elsewhere in the EU.
+In fact, according to the Financial Times, Spain is the most favoured destination for West Europeans considering to move from their own country elsewhere in the EU.

 Social attitudes to immigration

-Unlike other countries in the EU, Spain has not recorded any relevant anti-immigration bout until fairly recently.
+Unlike other countries in the EU, Spain has not recorded any relevant anti-immigration about until fairly recently.
 According to some analysts, the causes behind this are multiple.
 Drawing from the experience of many Spaniards during the 1960s and then again in the beginning of the 21st century when the crisis struck the country, there may be also a collective understanding that hardships force people to seek work abroad.

 A January 2004 survey by Spanish newspaper El País showed that the "majority" of Spaniards believe immigration was too high.
 Small parties, such as Movimiento Social Español, openly campaign using nationalist or anti-immigrant rhetoric as do other small far-right parties such as National Democracy (Spain) and España 2000.
 These parties have never won national or regional parliamentary seats.
-However, since its foundation in recent years, the far-right politial party Vox has managed to disrupt mainstream politics, favouring tough stance against immigration and especially demonising migrant children.
+However, while the far-right political party Vox has gained headlines for favouring tough stance against immigration, commentators have suggested that this has not translated into electoral success for them.

+According to an October 2024 survey for the El País newspaper and Cadena SER radio station, 57% of Spaniards believe there is "too much" immigration to Spain.

 Immigration by country of origin

-Population by country of birth as of 2021:
+Population by country of birth as of 1 January 2024: